cestbonn/KG-Note/README.md

 ## :thinking: Plan
 1. Build an interactive graph.
+2. Connect two nodes interactively.
-2. Extract basic info from PDF and html.
+3. Extract basic info from PDF and html.
-3. Extract citations from PDF or source.
+4. Extract citations from PDF or source.
-4. Interact with the PDF.
+5. Interact with the PDF.
-5. Implement LLM for searching similar ideas and drawing conclusions.
+6. Implement LLM for searching similar ideas and drawing conclusions.

 ## :hammer_and_wrench: Install
 This project is based on Flask \(backend\) and React \(frontend\).